List of Star Wars creatures: Terentatek

 A creature mentioned in the video game Star Wars: Knights of the Old Republic, presumably created by the Sith to kill Jedi.
 On the Jedi Academy on Dantooine, a Twi'lek Jedi teaches Revan about an event called 'The Great Hunt' where numerous Jedi were sent out to kill the creatures.
 In the game Terentateks are encountered in the Kashyyyk Shadow lands (it is referred to as 'the ritual beast'), in Naga Sadow's tomb on Korriban and the Shyrack Cave on Korriban.
 Terentateks feed on force adepts, and are found where the dark side thrives.
 Slow but powerful, Terentateks use their large claws to strike foes.
 Many Jedi have fallen to the dark side on their quest to rid the galaxy of these abominations.

+Tesfli piercer

-Tesfli piercerTesfli piercers are tiny flying insects, who inhabit the dense swamps of the planet Gorsh and live in swarms.
+Tesfli piercers are tiny flying insects, who inhabit the dense swamps of the planet Gorsh and live in swarms.
 Although their bites are not lethal, they sometimes carry dangerous "rotting disease" that simulates gangrene.

+Thernbee

-ThernbeeThernbees are fearsome beasts with psychic abilities, that live on Almania.
+Thernbees are fearsome beasts with psychic abilities, that live on Almania.
 They are hairy and have giant teeth and large claws, similar to a wolf or lion.
 They are generally quite playful creatures and are often kept as pets, though are also used as watchdogs.
 They possess numbing saliva.